TallTalha/RT-Weather-DPS/README.md

    ```
 2. Install dependencies:
    ```
-   // Add commands to install necessary libraries and tools
+   // Commands will add to install necessary libraries and tools
    ```
 3. Start the MongoDB and RabbitMQ services.
 4. Run the server: